cplusplusjasper/awesome-resources/websites.md

 [gitignore](https://github.com/github/gitignore): A collection of useful .gitignore templates

 [hacker-laws](https://github.com/dwmkerr/hacker-laws): Laws, Theories, Principles and Patterns that developers will find useful.

+[Handmade-Math](https://github.com/HandmadeMath/Handmade-Math): A simple math library for games and computer graphics.
+Compatible with both C and C++.

 [interviews](https://github.com/kdn251/interviews): Everything you need to know to get the job.